 David O’Connell is a writer and illustrator living in Brighton.
 He works mostly in children’s books, particularly humorous picture books and young fiction.
 His best known books are The Naughtiest Unicorn series, the Sunday Times bestselling How to Grow Up and Feel Amazing (both as illustrator) and The Chocolate Factory Ghost (as writer).
 His first book was Monster & Chips, the first of a series of funny (and revolting) adventures of ‘hooman’ Joe Shoe whilst working at the Monster Diner of friendly monster Fuzzby Bixington.
 He then collaborated with the brilliant Sarah McIntyre on the picture book Jampires!
 After illustrating the Creature Teacher series by writer Sam Watkins, he worked with illustrator Francesca Gambatesa on a series of picture books all about families, as well as illustrating Boyband of the Apocalypse books for funny writer Tom Nicoll.

 Emily Barr wrote and published 12 novels for adults before turning to YA.
-Her first novel for young adults, The One Memory of Flora Banks, was the bestselling YA debut of 2017.
-The Truth and Lies of Ella Black, her second YA thriller, came out January 2018, and a third – The Girl Who Came Out of the Woods was published in 2019.
-Things to Do Before the End of the World was published in 2020.
-Her most recent YA novel Ghosted will be published in May 2022.
-Emily is a CBC tutor and mentor and has also taught at Faber Academy.
+Her first novel for young adults, The One Memory of Flora Banks, was the bestselling YA debut of 2017, and was published in 27 languages.
+Her fifth YA novel, Ghosted, was published by Penguin in May 2022 and her next one, This Summer’s Secrets, will be published in June 2023.
+Emily also writes sci-fi in the US as Evie Green.
+A CBC tutor and mentor, Emily has also taught at Faber Academy, Domestika and Arvon.
+Her agent is Stephanie Thwaites.

 Dr Emma Kavanagh received her PhD in cognitive psychology in 2004, and then moved on to specialise in trauma, specifically survival in high-risk situations.
 She went on to spend a decade providing training to specialist police teams across the UK (firearms, counter-terrorism, body recovery) and NATO forces throughout Europe on the psychology of life-threatening situations.
 Emma then began writing fiction, with her first four novels (Falling, Hidden, The Missing Hours & The Killer On The Wall) being published by Arrow, and next two (To Catch A Killer, The Devil You Know) with Orion.
 Her first non-fiction book, How To Be Broken, was released in 2021, and she is currently in the process of writing her second.
 How To Love A Psychopath will look at those with psychopathic traits and will examine how those traits impact the people who love them.